mrsheepuk/ASPNETSelfCreatedTokenAuthExample/README.md

 3. The username and password checking using an "if" statement should be replaced with checking against some sort of repository, and identities generated from that.
 4. Consider whether the token refresh strategy (the TokenController Get action) is appropriate for your application - [this StackOverflow question and answer may help you decide what is best for your application](http://stackoverflow.com/questions/26739167/jwt-json-web-token-automatic-prolongation-of-expiration)

 You can find more information about the principles in [my StackOverflow answer here](http://stackoverflow.com/a/33217122/789529).
-This strategy is based on [this StackOverflow answer](http://stackoverflow.com/a/29698502/789529) to the same question by @mdekrey, updated for the RC1 and rationalised to be a slightly simpler, complete example.
+This strategy is based on [this StackOverflow answer](http://stackoverflow.com/a/29698502/789529) to the same question by @mdekrey, updated for ASP.NET Core 1.0.1 and rationalised to be a slightly simpler, complete example.